cyscale/cyscale.com/src/markdown/blog/2022-10-19-aws-soc-2-compliance-checklist-a-detailed-guide.md

 * What you have (for example: a smart card)
 * What you are (for example: a fingerprint)

-To fulfill this control, introduced under the “Security” section, you need to enable MFA when accessing the AWS Management Console.
+To fulfill this criteria, introduced under the “Security” section, you need to enable MFA when accessing the AWS Management Console.
 As a result, users will be prompted to enter their username and password (which is the first step, or the first factor of the authentication), and then an authentication code that is sent to their device.
 A biometrics-enabled device can be used instead as well.

 You can configure MFA for IAM users or the AWS account root user.